Examination

 Extract from the Examination Regulations for the Honour School of Materials Science Part II:

-• Word limit: 12,000 words for the main body of the thesis, plus 1,500 words for the mandatory final chapter containing an account of the project management aspects of your investigation.
-Word counts exclude references, title page, acknowledgements, table of contents and the three project management forms.
-All other text is included in the word count, including the abstract and the figure captions.
+• Word limit: 12,000 words for the main body of the thesis, plus 3,000 words for the final chapter covering reflective accounts of project management (max 1,500 words), health, safety and risk assessment processes (max 500 words), and the ethical and sustainability considerations relevant to your project and its outcomes (max 1,000 words).
+These word counts exclude references, title page, acknowledgements, table of contents and the three Project Management Forms.
+All other text is included in the word count, including the abstract, tables and the figure captions.

 • If you feel that you have an exceptional case for exceeding the word and/or page limit, and you wish to seek permission to do so, both you and your supervisor should contact the Part II Project Organiser who will put your case to the Chair Examiners.
 Such a case should be made at the earliest possible stage.
 The Examiners will enforce the word limit strongly, and any thesis submitted over the word limit may be subject to penalties.